EivindArvesen/prm/README.md

 At present, prm supports `zsh`, as well as `bash`.
 For more information, see the [Wiki page on Zsh support](https://github.com/eivind88/prm/wiki/Zsh-support).

-Regrettably, `fish` is not supported because of syntax incompatibilities.
+Regrettably, `fish` is not supported, because of syntax incompatibilities.
 See [this issue](https://github.com/eivind88/prm/issues/2) for some details.
 However, Fred Deschenes has made a [port](https://github.com/FredDeschenes/prm-fish) for `fish` that you could check out.